nash-md/twilio-contact-center/README.md

 * Buy a phone number or use an existing one (the application will configure the number for you later)
 * Create a new Twilio [TaskRouter Workspace](https://www.twilio.com/user/account/taskrouter/workspaces)

-This project does not support agents handling multiple tasks simultaneously.
-After you have created your Workspace open settings on the Twilio Console and disable multitasking.
+The agent UI does not support handling of multiple tasks simultaneously, hence all tasks are routed on the same task channel with capacity of one simultaneous task.
+For more details please check [TaskRouter Multitasking](https://www.twilio.com/docs/taskrouter/multitasking)

 * For creating a new Chat Services or re-using an existing one, click here: https://www.twilio.com/console/chat/services
 * For Twilio API Key SID and Twilio API Key Secret, click here: https://www.twilio.com/console/dev-tools/api-keys